 We are willing to be vulnerable, blunt honest, and let our hearts and minds work in unison to create these changes.
 It will not be easy, but it will be worth it to see our neighborhoods become safer places for future generations.

-According to a national survey conducted by Stop Street Harassment with GfK in 2014, 65% of all women had experienced street harassment along with 25% of all men.
+According the brand new national survey conducted by Stop Street Harassment with GfK in 2018, 81% of all women had experienced sexual harassment and/or assault along with 43% of all men.
 See more of their statistics here.

 What is sexual violence?
 People may think it can only be related to physical actions.
 It's actually all encompassing, including verbal sexual harassment.
 See the CDC explanation of what sexual violence is in the link below.

 Are you passionate for your community?
 We are looking for individuals and groups that would be willing to tackle the issues of sexual harassment and assault in a big way.

 Bring your passion and talent to be among the first to break ground in our city for this cause.

 We are actively looking for:

 - Community organizers

 - Social Media Specialists

 If you feel like you'd be a great match for CombatSH but want to volunteer in a different capacity, let us know!
 We would love to discuss your ideas.